Jtoosh/chess/notes.md

 However, this method can be computationally expensive in larger systems.
 A better way to handler this for all system sizes is to **use a Gson type adapter**.
 This will essentially signifiy to Gson that when it encounters a certain type, it should use a certain adapter to deserialize it.

 Among the 3 types of type adapters that Dr. Wilkerson mentiones, the one he recommends for this use case is the Deserializer type adapter.
 It is the most simple.
-RuntimeTypeAdapter and StandartTypeAdapter are faster, but more complex.
+RuntimeTypeAdapter and StandardTypeAdapter are faster, but more complex.

 ### Lecture: Computer Security